Ahmosys/hotel-management/README.md

 4. Open your browser and navigate to `https://localhost:5001/api/index.html` to access the API documentation.

-5. You can also import the Postman collection from the `postman` folder to test the API endpoints.
+5. You can also import the Postman collection from the `.docs/postman` folder to test the API endpoints.

 ⚠️ NB : If you want to use another database, you can change the connection string in the `appsettings.json` file in the `src/Web` directory.